javiermarasco/harpo/README.md

 ### GCP
 - "GOOGLE_APPLICATION_CREDENTIALS" (Contains the path to the json file with the credentials for your google cloud account)
+- "GCP_parent" (Contains the reference to the parent of the secrets in the format 'projects/parentid')

 For AWS the following permissions are needed: secretsmanager:Name